 - Holders of a hydrocarbon unconventional exploitation concession also being holders of a preexisting and adjacent exploitation concession may request the unification of both blocks as a single hydrocarbon unconventional exploitation concession, provided they duly demonstrate the geological continuity of these blocks.
 Such request should be based on the development of a pilot plan.

 Terms for Exploitation Concessions and Permits

-The terms for the exploration permits will be established in each tender issued by the enforcement authority according to the exploration’s purpose (conventional or unconventional) and based on the following criteria:
+The terms for the exploration permits will be established in each tender issued by the enforcement authority according to the exploration’s purpose (conventional or unconventional):

 Upon the expiration of the basic term’s first period, the exploration permit holder will decide whether to continue exploring the block or to transfer it back in whole to the Government.
-The whole originally-granted block may be kept provided the obligations arising from the permit have been properly met.
-Upon the expiration of the basic term, the holder of the exploration permit will revert the whole block, unless it exercises its right to use the extension period, in which case the reversion will be limited to 50% of the remaining block.
+The whole originally granted block may be kept provided the obligations arising from the permit have been properly met.
+Upon the expiration of the basic term, the holder of the exploration permit will revert the whole block, unless it exercises its right to extension the period, in which case the reversion will be limited to 50% of the remaining block.

 Exploitation concessions will be granted for the following terms, which will be computed as from the granting resolution’s date:

-- Continental shelf and off-shore exploitation concession: 30 years.
+iii.
+Continental shelf and offshore exploitation concession: 30 years.